BarneyWhiteman/p5.filterShader/README.md

 ## Examples
 You can find examples sketches using the `filterShader` function in the [online p5.js editor](https://editor.p5js.org/BarneyCodes/collections/qwCiTya1e).

-There are currently two examples
+There are currently two examples:
 - A basic sketch using a greyscale filter on the main canvas [here](https://editor.p5js.org/BarneyCodes/sketches/SGaANoXS2)
 - A more advanced sketch using a posterise filter on an off screen canvas, using setUniform [here](https://editor.p5js.org/BarneyCodes/sketches/xfVcdKmtM)